690210A 10th

 4th December:

-The recordings (and the stay in Alabama) were filmed by the Maysles
+Note: The recordings of the last day in Alabama were partly filmed by the

 691205A 5th December: THE ROLLING STONES.